thatcherclough/CLImessage/README.md

 This is done by sending emails to an address that forwards them to a phone number.

 When run for the fist time, CLImessage:
-- Creates directory 'userdata' to store user information.
+- Creates directory 'userdata' to store user information and conversations.
 - Prompts user for G-Mail account credentials and stores them in 'userdata/creds.properties'.
 - Allows the creation of new conversations.